vintagedaddyo/MyBB_Plugin-Help_Center/Documentation/HelpCenter/readme.txt

 Done!

 ------ Change Log
+ * 1.8 by: Vintagedaddyo
+Minor changes to add cid display to ticket listing.

  * 1.7 by: Vintagedaddyo
 Fixed a few minor issues.
 Updated version to work with later 1.8.x